Trainer-AJ/aws-masterclass/containers/readme.md

 4. In the Services tab, under Service name, choose the service you created in Step 3: Create the service.
 Choose the Tasks tab, and then choose the task in your service.
 On the task page, in the Configuration section, under Public IP, choose Open address.
+> A task is the instantiation of a task definition within a cluster.
+You can run a standalone task, or you can run a task as part of a service.
+> You can use an Amazon ECS service to run and maintain your desired number of tasks simultaneously in an Amazon ECS cluster.
+>  How it works is that, if any of your tasks fail or stop for any reason, the Amazon ECS service scheduler launches another instance based on your task definition.
+It does this to replace it and thereby maintain your desired number of tasks in the service.